 Late in pregnancy, vaginal bleeding may be a sign of labor.
-If labor starts before 37 completed weeks of pregnancy, it is called preterm labor.
+If labor starts before 37 weeks of pregnancy, it is called preterm labor.
 Other signs of preterm labor include the following:

 - Change in vaginal discharge (it becomes watery, mucus-like, or bloody) or increase in amount of vaginal discharge